Articles in this section

 How to create a complex HTML template using the HTML node in JS Diagram?

-In the diagram, we can able to group two or more nodes by using the group node.
-Group is used to cluster multiple nodes and connectors into a single element.
+This article explains how to create a complex HTML template using the HTML node in JS Diagram.
+In the diagram, we are able to group two or more nodes by using the group node.
+A group is used to cluster multiple nodes and connectors into a single element.
 It acts like a container for its children (nodes, groups, and connectors).
-The HTML node can be created by applying type as HTML.
-And HTML node also can group by using the group node.
-The following code explains how to create complex HTML template by using HML nodes.
+An HTML node can be created by applying the type as HTML.
+An HTML node can also be grouped by using the group node.
+The following code explains how to create a complex HTML template by using HTML nodes.

 let nodes = [